Shana, where are you?

 James Taylor was on “Ellen” and it was very emotional.

 Well excuuuuse me, I am soooo sorry!!!
-And if you don’t mind, I have dishes to do.
+And if we could possibly move this along, I have a sink full of dishes that are calling out to me.

-Wait!
-I have a death to announce.
+I have a rather unfortunate death to announce.
 Shari Lewis’ husband, Jeremy Tarcher, died of Parkinson’s Disease.
 This is Shari Lewis and Lambchop:

 Oh, and the Pope was here.